philipp3388/ha4/README.md

 added admin database: you can login as admin, but you can not register as admin;
 Login: AAA Password: 1337
 Functions: you can see information about passengers and drivers: names, passwords, orders

+I have accidentally pushed the HA5 project to the HA4 represitory and i dont know how to return it back by the way, functionality of original problem saved